 Read more "Roman Polanski: The Ever Elusive Search for Security, Part III"

 An ancient depiction from the year 525 BC of the Disabled God on his “winged chariot” which we in the modern day would term a wheelchair.
 On Mount Olympus, all was perfect.
 So thought Hera, Queen of the Gods as she stood from her palace in the clouds surveying her divine Kingdom at the dawn of Time. […]

 In ancient times when much of the world was ruled by the Roman Empire, in a town called Phyrigia, there lived an elderly couple named Baucis and Philemon.
 Back then it was the custom to treat a person, no matter who he was or where she was from, like a god….should that person be a guest in one’s home.

-Unfortunately, this was very much NOT the case in Phyrigia.Read more "Pulp Fiction – The Ancient Roman Tale of Baucis and Philemon"
+Read more "Pulp Fiction – The Ancient Roman Tale of Baucis and Philemon"

-The ancients weaved a memorable tale that was told whenever a person attempted to transcend their human limitations or during those rare times when a mortal behaved as if they were above the reproach of the Gods. […]
+The Myth of Arachne or How the First Spider Came to Be by Brad Kronen The ancients weaved a memorable tale that was recounted whenever one of their kind attempted to transcend their human limitations or during those rare occasions when a mortal behaved as if they were above the reproach of the Gods. […]

 As the calendar pages shift from the head strong impulsiveness of Fiery Aries into the aesthetically pleasing surface beauty of Earthy Taurus, the time is right to tell a hubris filled tale about an exceedingly handsome mortal whose impetuous nature placed him above the jurisdiction of the gods only to be brought abruptly back to earth in a crashing fireball of punishing humility soon thereafter.
 Now is the time to tell the story of Phaeton, the Heir of Helios.